CUGA

 Troubleshooting CUGA

-CUGA Agent fails to start
+Agent fails to start with 'No module named cuga'

-MCP server not visible in client
+MCP server tools are not discovered

 Frequently Asked Questions about CUGA